 a.
 Fair value of financial instruments not measured at fair value b.
-Categories of financial instruments c.
-Financial risk management objectives and policies
+Categories of financial instruments

 The management personnel of the Company determined that the carrying amount of financial assets and financial liabilities not measured at fair value approximates to their fair value or their fair value is unable to be measured reliably.